Fall: Florence, Italy

 | Course No. | Course Name | Units |

-| ITAL 010 | Italian Civilization |
+| ITAL 010 | Italian Civilization | 3 |

-ITAL 001 through 004 Elementary or Intermediate Italian: The purpose of these courses is to enable students to develop skills in understanding and speaking everyday Italian in different common situations; to read and write with accuracy using correct grammatical points; to learn about Italy, its history and its culture.
+ITAL 001 through 004 Elementary or Intermediate Italian: The purpose of these courses is to enable students to develop skills in understanding and speaking everyday Italian in different common situations; to read and write with accuracy using correct grammatical points; to learn about Italy, its history, and its culture.
 The language instruction is a central part of the students' experience in Florence, and learning the language is an integral part of exposing oneself to that culture.
-Language and culture are inextricably intertwined and at the end of the trip, students not only will have improved their knowledge of the Italian language, but they will also have acquired a greater appreciation for Italian culture There is no better way to learn a language than in the target country.
-In Florence the students will be able to practice every day what they learned so they will improve much faster.
+Language and culture are inextricably intertwined, and at the end of the trip, students will not only have improved their knowledge of the Italian language but they will also have acquired a greater appreciation for Italian culture.
+There is no better way to learn a language than in the target country.
+In Florence, the students will be able to practice every day what they learned so they will improve much faster.

 Program Faculty

-Rita D'Amico, italian professor
+Professor Rita D'Amico, Languages

 - Email: radamico@pasadena.edu